 Purchases of capital equipment vary from year-to-year, based on the needs of the business.
-Swiss Water estimates that \$350,000 is required to be spent annually in order to maintain the existing production lines.
+Swiss Water estimates that \$450,000 is required to be spent annually in order to maintain the existing production lines.
 Annual maintenance costs can fluctuate significantly from year to year as not all equipment repairs can be reasonably foreseen.

 Capital investments are also made from time to time to expand production capacity.
-To meet growing demand, between the years 2016 and 2020 Swiss Water incurred costs for the construction and completion of the new building and the first decaffeination processing line at the Delta BC location.
-Between the years 2020 and 2021 Swiss Water invested in capital expenditures related to the construction of a second production line in Delta BC.
-Cash capital expenditures (including maintenance and other initiatives) were \$13.7 million in 2021, \$12.5 million in 2020, and \$18.7 million in 2019.
+To meet growing demand, between 2016 and 2020 Swiss Water incurred costs for the construction and completion of the new building and the first decaffeination processing line at the Delta BC location.
+Between 2021 and 2022 Swiss Water invested in capital expenditures related to the construction of a second production line in Delta BC.
+Cash capital expenditures (including maintenance and other initiatives) were \$26.0 million in 2022, \$15.01 million in 2021, and \$12.5 million in 2020.